Laura Wheeler Waring: Second time in Paris (1924–1925)

 After the end of the war, Waring returned to Paris in June 1924.
 Her second trip to Paris was regarded to be a turning point in her style as well as her career.
 Waring described this time as the most purely art-motivated period in her life, the "only period of uninterrupted life as an artist with an environment and associates that were a constant stimulus and inspiration."
 For approximately four months, Waring lived in France, absorbing French culture and lifestyle.
 She began to paint many portraits, and in October enrolled to study at the Académie de la Grande Chaumiére, where she studied painting.
 During this trip, she exhibited her work in Parisian art galleries for the first time.

+In January 1925, Waring traveled to the South of France where she spent four days in Ville-franche-sur-Mer.
+There she spent her time creating illustrations of short travel stories and figurative pen and ink drawings for the Crisis Magazine.
+These drawings included an illustration titled Once More We Exchange Adieu, a pen and ink drawing of an African American woman dressed in a modern collared long sleeve dress, with black pumps holding a briefcase waving goodbye to a white woman and child dressed in winter attire.

+Waring continued her studies at the Chaumière and stayed in the Villa de Villiers in Neuilly-sur-Seine in the spring of 1925, where she documented her artistic progress.

 Instead of soft, pastel tones she painted a more vibrant and realistic method.
 Houses at Semur, France (1925), oil on canvas, has been noted by art historians the painting that marked Waring's change in style.
 Her use of vivid color, light, and atmosphere in this work is characteristic of the style she established after this trip to Europe and which she continued throughout her career.